tomodachi94/awesome-computercraft/CONTRIBUTING.md

 1. Be awesome.
 2. Be relevant to ComputerCraft.
 It could be an awesome ComputerCraft extension mod, or an awesome tutorial.
 It cannot be your friend's cat's Facebook page, or your irrelevant project.
 3. Can be immediately used.
-It has to have an installation script, or (in the case of literature) immediately read.
+It has to have an installation script, or (in the case of literature) be immediately readable.

 ## Document styling